Find Affordable College Courses

 Dickinson, ND

-Dickinson State University did quite well in this year’s ranking of the best places for nursing students to get a bachelor’s degree.
-It came in at #11 on the list.
-Located in the town of Dickinson, DSU is a public college with a small student population.
+With a ranking of #11, Dickinson State University did quite well on this year’s best value schools for nursing students working on their bachelor’s degree.
+Located in the remote town of Dickinson, DSU is a public college with a small student population.

-Out-of-state tuition fees for undergraduate students at DSU are $9,942 per year.
+The average tuition and fees for an out-of-state undergraduate student at DSU are $9,942 a year.

 Read More…

-Herzing University - Minneapolis came in at #12 in this year’s edition of the Best Value Nursing Bachelor’s Degree Schools in the Plains States Region ranking.
-Located in the large suburb of Minneapolis, Herzing University - Minneapolis is a private not-for-profit college with a fairly small student population.
+Herzing University - Minneapolis landed the #12 spot in the 2023 rankings for the best value bachelor’s degree nursing programs.
+Located in the large suburb of Minneapolis, Herzing University - Minneapolis is a private not-for-profit college with a small student population.

 Out-of-state tuition fees for undergraduate students at Herzing University - Minneapolis are $14,200 per year.
 Nursing majors at Herzing University - Minneapolis take out an average of $42,677 in student loans while working on their Bachelor's Degree.
 The average monthly payment of a loan this size is about $204, assuming that the borrower is on a 10-year repayment plan.

-Full Nursing at Herzing University - Minneapolis Report
+Read full report on Nursing at Herzing University - Minneapolis

 South Dakota State undergraduate students pay an average of $12,809 in tuition and fees each year.
 Nursing majors at South Dakota State take out an average of $29,938 in student loans while working on their Bachelor's Degree.
 This translates to an average monthly loan payment of $162, based on a 10-year repayment plan.